openstack/horizon/doc/source/topics/settings.rst

 .. versionadded:: 2015.1(Kilo)

-Default: ``"static/themes/default"``
+Default: ``"themes/default"``

 This setting allows Horizon to use a custom theme.
 The theme folder should contain one _variables.scss file and one _styles.scss file.
-_variables.scss contains all the bootstrap and horizon specific variables which are used to style the GUI.
+_variables.scss contains or must import all the bootstrap and horizon specific variables which are used to style the GUI.
 Whereas _styles.scss contains extra styling.
+For example themes, see:
-For example themes, see: /horizon/openstack_dashboard/static/themes/
+/horizon/openstack_dashboard/themes/

 If the static theme folder also contains a sub-folder 'templates', then the path to that sub-folder will be prepended to TEMPLATE_DIRS tuple